ccbogel/QualCoder/README.md

 Install the Python dependencies using `pip`:

-`pip install pyqt5 lxml pillow six ebooklib ply chardet pdfminer.six xlrd`
+`pip install pyqt5 lxml pillow six ebooklib ply chardet pdfminer.six`

 There is no desktop icon launch right now for QualCoder.
 Open a new Terminal window in the directory and launch with `python qualcoder.py`.